Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

 Navigating the preschool admissions process: tips and tricks for getting in

-Whatever you do, know the odds are stacked against you.
+Whatever you do, know the odds are stacked against you for getting into a top preschool in a big city.
 The preschool admissions process can make the grittiest person want to give up.

 You can either give up, or you can keep on going.
 I've always chosen the latter.
 As a parent now, I've got no other choice but to stay on the ball.